-As with DO, discrepancies were also observed between the salinity and turbidity data in March and August collected using the two different CTD instruments (Appendix 7), with Cawthron's CTD having more reasonable readings (i.e. positive turbidity and near oceanic salinities along Tory Channel).
-Despite the apparent problems with the MDC data, they are still presented for the months of February and July (Figure 9) to infer relative differences between water column profiles across sampling stations.
-However, the data are not presented in Figure 10 for March and August when both instruments were used as it does not provide an accurate comparison among stations.
+As with DO, discrepancies were also observed between the salinity and turbidity data in March and August collected using the two different CTD instruments (Figure A7.1 in Appendix 7), with the Cawthron CTD having more reasonable readings (i.e. positive turbidity and near oceanic salinities along Tory Channel).
+Despite the apparent problems with the MDC data, results are still presented for February and July (Figure 9) to infer relative differences between water column profiles across sampling stations8.
+However, the data are not presented in Figure 10 for March and August when both instruments were used as they do not provide an accurate comparison among stations.